buckii/we-the-people-wordpress/README.md

 The simplest way to get started is through WordPress shortcodes.
 The syntax is as easy as: `[wtp-petition id="123"]`.

 Petitions IDs aren't especially easy to uncover from the We The People site so the We The People plugin includes a TinyMCE button to help you.
 Clicking the ["Insert We The People Petition" button](js/tinymce/insert-petition.png) will open an overlay that will let you search the We The People petitions by title to find your issue.
+You may also limit your search results to open petitions.

 ### Widget

 To add a We The People petition to a WordPress dynamic sidebar go to Appearance > Widgets and drag a "WTP Petition" widget into the desired sidebar.
-Like the TinyMCE button the widget allows you to search for your desired petition by title.
+Like the TinyMCE button the widget allows you to search for your desired petition by title and show only open petitions.

 ### $GLOBALS['we-the-people'] global variable (advanced)

 If you're a developer and need more complete access to the We The People API you can use the `api()` method available through the `$GLOBALS['we-the-people']` global variable.
 The `api()` method accepts two arguments: the API method to call ('retrieve' or 'index' in version 1.*) and an array of arguments to pass to the API.

-**Note:** Before version 2.0, the plugin used
+**Note:** Before version 2.0, the plugin used a global `$we_the_people` variable.
+If you did customizations to We The People templates you'll want to be sure to update this reference.

 #### Examples